 - Any leftover scraps of cookie dough can be re-rolled and cut into cookies.

-- Bake the cookies until the are golden on the outside but slightly gooey in the middle (it took about 15-20 minutes in my oven)
+- Bake the cookies until the are golden on the outside but slightly gooey in the middle (it took less than 15 minutes in my oven)

 - While the cookies are baking if you are garnishing the cookies with white chocolate then place the pieces of chocolate in a heatproof over a saucepan of water to make a bain marie.